Texas is the only state in the country that does not require employers to carry workers’ compensation insurance.

-Texas employers who do not carry workers’ compensation insurance coverage are required to report their non-coverage status and work-related injuries and occupational diseases to the Texas Department of Insurance, Division of Workers’ Compensation.
+Texas employers who do not carry workers’ compensation insurance coverage are required to report their non-coverage status and must still report any work-related injuries and occupational diseases to the Texas Department of Insurance, Division of Workers’ Compensation.

 Employers must also notify their employees that they do not provide work comp insurance.
 Employers can receive fines from the state for not complying with annual reporting requirements.

 Employers that opt-out of the state workers’ compensation system are called non-subscribers.
 Non-subscribers are not penalized by the state for not carrying coverage, but can be at risk for greater liability if a worker is injured.